benbalter/dc-bike-badges/README.md

   - [x] Bike in NW
   - [x] Bike in SE
   - [x] Bike in SW
-  - [x] All four quadrants in a single ride
+  - [x] Bike all four quadrants in a single ride
 - [x] Bike in Virginia
 - [x] Bike in Maryland
 - [x] Bike East of the Anacostia